ck0379/GenderRecognition/README.md

-#  COMP90019 Distributed Computing Project (25 Credits) Gender recognition application using deep learning with Tensorflow
+#  COMP90019 Distributed Computing Project: Gender recognition application using deep learning with Tensorflow

 This repository is used to store and share the source code of GenderRecognition project.